Ghaby-X/QuickSave-Chrome-Extension/README.md

 ## How to Use
 Save Text:
 1. Click the Quicksave icon in the toolbar.
-2. Enter the text or link you want to save and press "Save".
+2. Enter the text or link you want to save and press "add".

 Access Saved Texts:
 1. Click the Quicksave icon to see your saved texts.
 2. Click on any saved item to copy it to your clipboard instantly.